-Housing Action Illinois is hitting the road from July 9 – 12, 2018.
-During this week, six of our staff members and several of our Board members will be traveling through Central, Northern, Western, and Southern Illinois to listen, talk, and connect.
-Through the caravan, we hope to better understand what is happening in communities throughout Illinois when it comes to housing.
+During the week of July 9, half a dozen Housing Action Illinois staff members and several of our Board members traveled throughout Illinois to listen, talk, and connect with member organizations and communities .
+Through this caravan outreach, we hope to better understand what is happening in communities throughout Illinois when it comes to housing.

-We’re looking forward to hearing about the challenges and successes of our member organizations, sharing updates on our current and future initiatives, and identifying ways that Housing Action Illinois can meet needs and connect groups who can learn from or collaborate with each other.
+While on the road, we hosted trainings, heard about the challenges and successes of our member organizations, shared updates on our current and future initiatives, and identified ways that Housing Action Illinois can meet needs and connect groups to learn from and collaborate with each other.
 By working together, we know we can achieve more.

 We stopped by Springfield on Monday, July 9 to visit Habitat for Humanity of Sangamon County, which has been helping house families for nearly 30 years and is about to finish work on their 108th house.
 We were inspired to hear from Executive Director Colleen Stone about how Elizabeth Owens, the owner of their 46th home, who just made her final mortgage payment.
 Learn more about the great work that this Habitat affiliate is doing from their own homeowners.

-On the same day, our Executive Director Sharon Legenza, Outreach Manager Gianna Baker, and new Stevenson Center Policy Fellow Jerome Sader hosted a regional gathering in Carbondale, to discuss housing issues in southern Illinois.
+On the same day, our Executive Director Sharon Legenza, Outreach Manager Gianna Baker, and new Stevenson Center Policy Fellow Jerome Sader hosted a regional gathering in Carbondale to discuss housing issues in southern Illinois.
+Participants brought up the obstacles that people with records face as they try to find good homes, discrimination against renters hoping to pay with non-wage income such as a housing choice voucher, and the connection between mental health and homelessness.
 Thanks to experts from HOPE Fair Housing for joining to do a fair housing training as part of the gathering.